moby/moby/docs/reference/commandline/import.md

 You can specify a `URL` or `-` (dash) to take data directly from `STDIN`.
-The `URL` can point to an archive (.tar, .tar.gz, .tgz, .bzip, .tar.xz, or .txz) containing a fileystem or to an individual file on the Docker host.
+The `URL` can point to an archive (.tar, .tar.gz, .tgz, .bzip, .tar.xz, or .txz) containing a filesystem or to an individual file on the Docker host.
 If you specify an archive, Docker untars it in the container relative to the `/` (root).
 If you specify an individual file, you must specify the full path within the host.
 To import from a remote location, specify a `URI` that begins with the